 While using PaintShop Pro, you might want to create some brushes for your own use, or some tiles or gradients.
 Where are they saved by default?
 In those default folders that PSP created upon installation.
 Those folders in the MyDocuments section.
 PaintShop Pro knows those folders are reserved for its use but it brings us back to the problem of having supplies in that particular location.
 How can you prevent that and make sure that your own creations are saved alongside the other supplies you might download?
 That is where the Save to: comes in.

 Click on the arrow on the far right, and it will list all the folders (and likely all the subfolders) that you have listed above.
-If you look closely, the very first option is the default folder that was created, then come the folders that are in the program installation of PSP, then, the main folder you just added, and everything else below, are subfolders (yes, I have many and we will see why in a future post).
+If you look closely, the very first option is the default folder that came with the installation, then come the folders in the program installation of PSP, then, the main folder you just added, and everything else below, are subfolders (yes, I have many and we will see why in a future post).

 Choose the folder you want all the custom supplies you would create, to be saved and that will be done.